durability-labs/archivist-docs/learn/whitepaper.md

 Algorithm 1 depicts, in Python-pseudocode, the _proving loop_ that SPs must run for every slot $S_i$ that they fill.
 It starts by waiting for a period boundary (line $7$), which is a fixed time slice that is larger than the average time between consecutive blocks in the target blockchain; i.e., the loop in lines $6$ -- $15$ runs _at most once_ per block.

 It then asks the on-chain contract if a proof is required for this period (line $8$).
-The contract will then Algorithm 2 (on-chain), which checks if the current blockhash modulo a `frequency` parameter (lines $3$) amounts to zero.
+The contract will then execute Algorithm 2 (on-chain), which checks if the current blockhash modulo a `frequency` parameter (lines $3$) amounts to zero.
 Since hash values are approximately random, that condition will turn out to be true, on average, at every `frequency` blocks.

 Going back to Algorithm 1, if a proof turns out to be required for the current period, the SP will then retrieve a random value from the contract (line $9$), which is also derived from the current blockhash.